Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Introduction

 \section{Introduction}

 How microscopic growth fluctuations shape population fitness and size statistics remains a central unresolved problem in quantitative cell physiology.
 Over the past decade, a broad suite of single-cell technologies has enabled long-term measurements of growth and division for individual cells under tightly controlled conditions~\cite{wang2010robust, falconnet2011microfluidic, son2012direct, allard2022microfluidics}.
-These data have enabled a detailed characterization of division statistics and cell-size control strategies, including quantitative evidence for adder-like behavior and its extensions across species and growth conditions~\cite{campos2014constant, amir2014cell, taheri2015cell, Soifer2016CommonStrategy, si2019mechanistic, luo2021master, elgamel2024effects, elgamel2025general, genthon2025noisy}.
+These data have enabled a detailed characterization of division statistics and cell-size control strategies across species and growth conditions~\cite{campos2014constant, amir2014cell, taheri2015cell, Soifer2016CommonStrategy, si2019mechanistic, luo2021master, elgamel2024effects, elgamel2025general, genthon2025noisy, genthon2026cell}.
 By contrast, the temporal statistics of single-cell growth rate remain poorly constrained.
 To discriminate between them, one needs analytically tractable population models that connect microscopic growth fluctuations to population-level observables in a way that allows different growth mechanisms to be distinguished.

-Early characterization of growth variability was limited to the observation that the average rate of growth throughout the cell cycle varies from cell to cell and relaxes to an average value over a few generations~\cite{taheri2015cell, iyer2014scaling, cadart2018size}, while some attempts have been made to characterize instantaneous growth fluctuations with limited resolution~\cite{kiviet2014stochasticity, cadart2022volume, levien2025stochasticity}.
+Early characterization of growth variability was limited to the observation that the average rate of growth throughout the cell cycle varies from cell to cell and relaxes to an average value over a few generations~\cite{taheri2015cell, iyer2014scaling, cadart2018size}, while some attempts have been made to characterize instantaneous growth fluctuations with limited resolution~\cite{kiviet2014stochasticity, cadart2022volume, levien2026stochasticity}.
 Many current theoretical treatments assume that cell size $s(t)$ grows exponentially,